 The cat friendly property itself

-When it comes to the interior of a house, there are a number of different factors to consider when it comes to feline suitability.
-For instance, you’ll want to look at whether there’s sufficient space for items such as litter trays, cat towers and cat beds.
+For the interior of a house, there are a number of different factors to consider for feline suitability.
+For instance, you’ll want to look at whether there’s sufficient space for items such as litter trays.
+What about cat towers and cat beds.
 The ultimate cat friendly move is to check whether you’ll be able to fit a cat flap into one of the doors leading outside.
 Take a look at the garden to see if it’s cat-friendly too, in case there are potential hazards such as ponds or toxic plants and whether you can make them safe.

-It’s best to start by leaving them in one room and surrounding them with familiar toys and other items in order to help them settle in more quickly.
+It’s best to start by leaving them in one room and surrounding them with familiar toys.
+Add other familiar items in order to help them settle in more quickly.
 Then once they are more relaxed, you can allow them to explore the rest of the house!

 HANDY REFERENCES FOR A NEW HOMEOWNER AND MOVING HOME